 Former Correctional Officer at State Prison Sentenced to Serve 13 Months in Federal Prison for Accepting Bribes to Smuggle Contraband

-This case is the result of investigations by the Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Edmond Police Department.
-Assistant United States Attorney Wilson D. McGarry prosecuted the case.
+These cases were the result of investigations by the Oklahoma City FBI Field Office, Oklahoma Highway Patrol, and Snyder Police Department.
+Assistant U.S. Attorney Wilson D. McGarry prosecuted the cases.

 Reference is made to public filings for more information.